seL4/l4v/proof/invariant-abstract/tp-cinv-handover_2026-02.md

 #### Proofs
 - The proofs were standard Hoare logic style proofs making use of weakest preconditions
 - These were completed for `KHeap_A` and then a variety of methods above, working top down from `call_kernel`
-- `crunch`-ing `call_kernel` provides a lsit of the next methods to be approached, and in this manner I slowly worked down `handle_invocation`'s dependencies
+- `crunch`-ing `call_kernel` provides a list of the next methods to be approached, and in this manner I slowly worked down `handle_invocation`'s dependencies
 - To the best of my knowledge, the remaining methods to approach are: `cdl_intent_op`, `cdl_intent_cap`, `cdl_intent_extras`, `lookup_cap_and_slot`, `lookup_extra_cap`, `decode_invocation`, `mark_tcb_intent_error`, `perform_invocation`, `restart` and `corrupt_ipc_buffer` along with any dependencies that require separate proofs.
 These may not all need manual proofs as `crunch` may do its magic on some of them
     - In particular, `decode_invocation` and `perform_invocation` are likely to be the majority of the work